betterscientificsoftware/bssw.io/Articles/Blog/ApolloGuidanceComputerPart2.md

 becoming a human static analyzer, often manually reverse engineering AGC code he was asked to review to reveal the equations it had been programmed to solve.

+As much information as there is available regarding the AGC, it is difficult to find details about the specific software development processes AGC software developers followed.

 # Background

 (Put this at end)